Impact123/SmacBans-Block/README.md

 ## Warning
 This repository is used for development purposes.
 The code here is often not tested extensively enough to use if for productively run servers.
-If you're not a developer or do not intend to help us by testing unstable versions you should visit [our website](http://smacbans.com) for a stable release.
+If you're not a developer or do not intend to help us by testing "unstable" versions you should visit [our website](http://smacbans.com) for a stable release.

 ### Downloading an development build
 Every time something is committed into the masterbranch of this reposity the plugin will be build [here](http://vs.gugyclan.eu:8000/job/SmacBans-Block/).